Phileosopher/commonplace/trends.md

 - [Generational](maturity.md) cycles as the new generation re-[learns](understanding.md) a remix of the previous generation's lessons, either by not [listening to it](stories-storytellers.md) or them not [communicating it](people-conversation.md).
 - The patterns of [success and achievement](success-1_why.md).

+APPLICATION: Sometimes a trend can rise and fall across centuries, depending on its mini-trends.
+It's not easy to detect when it'll fail, but we can often discover how trends will go by [understanding](understanding.md) the lives of [people who lived before us](stories-storytellers.md).

 Part of the existence of cycles comes through [aging](maturity.md):

 1. People tend to nostalgically remember the trends of their teenage years as the "best time of their lives".